thomasmarlow/chessterisk/README.md

 # chessterisk*
-A chess-like online board game, with RNG-based initial position and capturing efficacy.
+*"A chess-like online board game, with RNG-based initial position and capturing efficacy."*

 ### Looks, as of now: